-Amalia Hoffman is an award winning author and illustrator.
+Amalia Hoffman is an award-winning author and illustrator.
 I have long been a fan of her books and I’m excited to share her latest, THE BRAVE CYCLIST (Capstone Editions) beautifully illustrated by Chiara Fedele.
 Gino Bartali was a champion cyclist when WWII changed the lives of so many.
 Bartali risked his own safety to deliver documents that would help Jewish people escape the terrors of the war.
-Amalia honors Bartali by sharing his story with with young readers.
+Amalia honors Bartali by sharing his story with young readers.

 What sparked your interest in Gino Bartali, the cyclist who risked his life during WWII?